Offered by: Nemours

 What is involved?

 Children in the experimental group who have been identified as having APD will participate in 3 two-hour sessions over a 3-week period.
-Children in the control group, who should have normal hearing, will be screened at their school if possible, or in the Laboratory at A.I. duPont Hospital for Children, to establish that their hearing is normal.
+Children in the control group, who should have normal hearing, will be screened at their school if possible, or in the Laboratory at A.I.
+Nemours Children’s Hospital, Delaware, to establish that their hearing is normal.
 This screening may take up to two hours.
 If the children pass the screening tests, they will be scheduled for 3 two-hour sessions over a 3-week period.

 Selection of Subjects